RidwanAz/Darey.io_Devops_Project/Automate_Infrastructure_With_IaC_Using_Terraform_Part_2/project_17.md

 - Keep variables and resources in separate files for better code structure and readability
 - Tags all the resources you have created so far.
 Explore how to use format() and count functions to automatically tag subnets with its respective number.

+### Tagging

+Tagging is a straightforward but very powerful concept that helps you manage your resources more efficiently:

+- Resources are better organized in 'virtual' groups.
+- They can be easily filtered and searched from console or programmatically.
+- Billing team can easily generate reports and determine how much each part of infrastructure costs.(by department, by type, by environment, etc.)
+- You can easily determine resources that are not being used and take actions accordingly.
+- If there are different teams in the organisation using the same account, tagging can help differentiate who owns what resources.

 #  STEP 1: Creating Private Subnet

 - Due to the AZ of eu-central-1 region is not up to 4 which will return error since it is 4 private subnet that is needed, therefore random_shuffle resource is introduced and then specifying the maximum subnet: